sgjava/java-u8g2/README.md

     * `i2cdetect -y 1`
 * I have tested 32 bit and 64 bit boards using the latest Armbian release or in the case of the Raspberry Pi Ubuntu Server.
 The ability to switch seamlessly between boards gives you a wide range of SBC choices.
-I'm currently testing with Ubuntu 20.04 LTS Focal Fossa using 5.10 kernels.

 ## Non-root access
 If you want to access devices without root do the following (you can try udev